Pramesh1/PML2/PML-Final.md

 ####III.
 Split the Data set

-The training data set **(data_training)** set is split in 2 :
+The training data set **(data_training)** set was split in 2 :
- - one set will be used for training the model
+ - one set will used for training the model
- - the 2nd set will be used to crossvalidate the model
+ - the 2nd set used to crossvalidate the model

-A default 60/40 split will be performed.
+A default 60/40 split was performed.